 If you’ve run into trouble recently on the road in Alabama, you could be ordered to file an SR-22, also called financial responsibility insurance.

-If you’re marked as a high-risk driver, Alabama requires an SR-22 to prove that you’re covered by the state’s minimum car insurance requirements.
+After you’re marked as a high-risk driver, Alabama requires an SR-22 to prove that you’re covered by the state’s minimum car insurance requirements.

-But don’t let the logistics get you down.
+Don’t let the logistics get you down.
 Here’s what you need to know about getting an SR-22 in Alabama.

 Do I need SR-22 insurance?